(c) Erik Hollnagel, 2022

 The meaning of the noun synthesis (from the ancient Greek σύνθεσις) is the unification or combination of two or more entities that together results in something new; alternately, it may mean the activity of creating something out of something else that already exists.
-The meaning of safety synthesis is therefore the system quality that ensures that a system is able to succeed under varying conditions, so that the number of intended and acceptable outcomes is as high as possible.
+The meaning of safety synthesis is similarly the system quality that ensures that a system is able to succeed under varying conditions, so that the number of intended and acceptable outcomes is as high as possible.
 (This is obviously a paraphrase of the definition of resilience in Resilience Engineering.)
 This is however not a natural and stable condition, but an artificial and potentially unstable one.1 Safety is, with a paraphrase of Weick’s terminology, a ‘dynamic event’, hence something that must be created constantly and continuously.
 The basis is that which makes up everyday work and everyday existence.
 The synthesis of that, the bringing together of what individuals and organisations do on all levels and over time, is what creates safety – at least until a better term has been adopted.2 This synthesis has two different forms, a synthesis across organisational levels and a synthesis over time.

 The synthesis across levels is relatively easy to explain.
 It means that one must understand the dependencies or couplings between everything that happens in an organisation or when carrying out an activity, no matter which levels of the organisation or types of work are involved.
 And it is of course necessary that the people who do the work understand that themselves, i.e., that the synthesis is part of what everyone does or at least that it is recognised by them.